 Strike through text, example: She is was

-When creating menus you can use not only pages and post but categories & external links as well.
-Example: On your menu, you could have “STORE” and it could take you to another site altogether.
+When creating menus you can use not only pages and posts but categories, even external links.
+Example: On your menu, you could have a “STORE” and it could take you to another site altogether.
 Or you could have a tab marked “RECIPES” and have it take you to all of the recipes on your site.

 Under the “SCREEN OPTIONS” that I mentioned earlier you can set it to show your bio at the end of a post or page.
 You can change the wording by going to “USERS” & “EDIT”.

-If you are using Genesis and many other themes you can create an archive page of all of your posts.
+You need to create an archive page of all of your posts.
 I use a plugin called “CLEAN MY ARCHIVES” and I only have to place the shortcode [clean-my-archive] and it will post my archives.
 I also use a plugin called “GENESIS 404” which lets me create my own 404 PAGE (the page someone gets when they type in an error or there is a broken link).
 On my 404 page is a list of all of my posts so that readers can quickly find what they’re looking for.
 If you don’t have Genesis then you can go here for instructions on how to create your own Archive index page.
+If you’re using DIVI you can go to your 404 page and decide where you want to send those who have gotten lost.

 Go to “SETTINGS” “READ” to change the number of posts that show up on the front page.